Home Budget Australia – How much money do you need to work & travel?

 Funds requested by the Australian government

 As part of your WHV application, the Australian government requests proof that you have at least $5000/person or about £3000 in your bank account.
 This might seem like a lot of money, but bear in mind that the cost of living in Australia is quite high.
 If you plan to buy a campervan, for example, that will be a big chunk of your budget.
-If you plan to settle rent shared accommodation, budget at least $1000/month (accommodation + food).
-It is therefore important to give yourself a comfortable budget, which will allow you to support yourself if it takes a while for you to get a job.
+If you plan to settle in a city, budget at least $1500/month (accommodation + food).
+So give yourself a comfortable budget that will allow you to support yourself if it takes a while for you to get a job.

 BUDGET TOTAL PRE-DEPARTURE